keatonjwhitehead/Personal-Website/README.md

 npm run build
 ```

-This is the developement side of my website so please don't judge! :P
+This is the master side of my website so please let me know if anything is buggy or make an issue :)